 We measure compensation expense for all stock-based payments made to employees and directors based on the fair value of the award as of the date of grant.
 The expense is recognized, net of estimated forfeitures, over the requisite service period, which is generally the vesting period of the respective award.
 We estimate forfeitures based upon our historical experience.
 At each period end, we review the estimated forfeiture rate and make changes as factors affecting the forfeiture rate calculations and assumptions change.

-We use the Black-Scholes option-pricing model to determine the fair value of our stock-based awards.
-The following assumptions were used for each respective period to calculate our stock-based compensation for each stock option grant:
+We use the Black-Scholes option-pricing model to determine the fair value of our stock options and employee stock purchase plan, or ESPP, awards.
+For restricted stock units, the fair value of the award is determined based on the fair value of our common stock on the grant date.